The Freedom Association: Better Off Out

 In April 2006 TFA launched Better Off Out, a campaign for the UK to leave the EU.
 This has attracted the support of one Labour, one UKIP and twelve Tory MPs, plus a number of MEPs, Peers, academics, journalists and influential business figures.
 It was officially launched in Parliament by Philip Davies, despite criticism from Conservative party leader David Cameron.
 Signatories to the campaign include Daniel Hannan, Douglas Carswell, Philip Hollobone, Jeffrey Donaldson, David Nuttall, Austin Mitchell, David Campbell-Bannerman, Nigel Farage, Gerard Batten, Roger Helmer and Patrick Minford.

 During the 2016 United Kingdom European Union membership referendum, Better Off Out played a role in the campaign.

 The BBC and the licence fee

 The Freedom Association also has a campaign called Axe the TV tax, with the objective of abolishing the BBC licence fee.
 It opposes the BBC on what it perceives as bias, particularly with regard to the European Union prior to the referendum on the UK's future membership.
-It has called for the BBC to be funded instead by subscription instead, arguing that the pace of technological change will render the licence fee redundant.
-John Whittingdale, a Council member of the Freedom Association, was appointed Secretary of State for Culture in 2015.
+It has called for the BBC to be funded instead by subscription, arguing that the pace of technological change will render the licence fee redundant.
+John Whittingdale, a former Council member of the Freedom Association, was appointed Secretary of State for Culture in 2015.
 Following a debate in Parliament on the issue in March 2017, the Association expressed a hope that it could work with MPs to make sure at the end of the BBC's present Charter period, the licence fee would become "a relic of the past".